rigou/luksman/README.md

 * you can enter a passphrase interactively when creating / opening an encrypted volume, or use a key file
 * key files may conveniently reside in a removable flash drive, allowing you to take them with you when you leave your computer unattended
 * you can revoke a key file and generate a new one if you think it has been compromised
+* you can delete an encrypted volume and its key file

 These features cover 99% of the author's needs.
 If your requirements are more complex, you can still use cryptsetup on the encrypted volumes created by ``luksman`` and do whatever you want.